-Kirsty completed a PhD with the School of Chemistry and worked as a research fellow in the School until mid-2009.
+Kirsty completed a PhD in Chemistry at UTAS and worked as a research fellow for Chemistry until mid-2009.

 She is shown here studying complex chemical reactions with computers.
 We use one of the world's most powerful computers to solve real world problems.
 Current projects involve modelling the breakdown of greenhouse gases, and investigating drug resistance in tuberculosis.
 Computer literate chemists can help solve all the problems of the universe!

 With highly sought-after computer skills, Kirsty is looking at careers in research, software development or other business enterprises, and is currently working in a related field with Aurora Energy in Hobart.

 Joe was a research fellow with Chemistry, having graduated with a PhD in Chemistry at UTAS.